carl2087/final-whistle/README.md

 ### Create a post

-On this page thsi enables a registered or logged in user to create a post if the user is not logged in they will be prompted to create an account or sign in to their account.
+On this page this enables a registered or logged in user to create a post if the user is not logged in they will be prompted to create an account or sign in to their account.
 The form will prompt the user if they have not filled out a required part of the form.
 The user can choose whether they want to upload their own image if the user declines to do so, a generic image is added automatically.
 When a user has succesfully submitted a post they are shown a message that lets them know that their post is awaiting approval.

 Create a post page